The Evolution from Azure Security Center to Microsoft Defender for Cloud

 AWS and GCP Connector Configuration

-GCP connectivity follows a similar pattern using GCP service accounts and Workload Identity Federation.
-Defender for Cloud assesses GCP resources against CIS GCP Benchmarks and provides workload protection for Compute Engine instances and GKE clusters.
+GCP connectivity uses GCP service accounts and Workload Identity Federation.
+Defender for Cloud evaluates GCP resources based on CIS GCP Benchmarks.
+It also offers workload protection for:

 Security Alerts and Incident Response